 The type of lift that a desk uses determines how easy it is to move, but it can also weigh heavily on your decision.
 Here are your options.

 - Manual or Manual Pneumatic.
 Manual adjustment uses pneumatic tubes to help you raise and lower the height of the desk.
 Usually, it’s only risers that offer manual adjustment.
 You can easily move the riser to a variety of different positions (usually unlimited), making it best for Canadians with unique needs and with no problem putting in a little work.
 Manual adjustment styles are the least expensive, too.

 - Crank.
 Crank adjustment isn’t as common as pneumatic manual options, but it’s more commonly found in complete desks rather than risers.
 The crank slowly moves the tabletop up to your desired height, but you have to turn the handle to get the desk to move.
 The crank adjustment offers a wider variety of adjustment heights.

 - Electric.
 Electric adjustment uses a motor (sometimes two) to move the top of the desk up and down as you need it.
 The control panel controls the height you can choose, and most offer memory options to store your preferred heights easily.
-With a press of a button, your desk will automatically adjust to the memory setting you choose.
+With a press of a button, your desk will automatically adjust to the memory setting you to choose.